-12 Facts You May Be Missing About Richard Simmons
+12 Facts About Richard Simmons

 Born in 1948, Simmons was raised in a very religious household in the French Quarter of New Orleans.
 After graduating from high school, he entered a Dominican seminary in Iowa and stayed for nearly two years before leaving.
 “It just wasn’t for me,” he said, citing his 240-pound frame that had been engorged on food addiction from an early age and his “loud” persona as being less than fitting for the job.
 Simmons also tried getting into medicine but found that “dead bodies [and] blood” were unnerving.
 He also had stints as a cosmetics executive and fashion illustrator before finding his niche in the fitness industry, opening the Anatomy Asylum exercise studio in 1975.